Course Outline

 • Personal leadership and employability: The post-graduate business professional

-• Corporate entrepreneurship and team innovation processes
+• Corporate entrepreneurship and innovation strategy

 • Creative problem-solving applied to business

-• Innovation opportunities shaped by digital technologies and sustainability challenges
+• Innovation opportunities shaped by dynamic challenges

 • Organisation culture and climate’s influence on firm innovation